FilipNest/filter/readme.md

 ### Points

-Messages can be voted up or down (or both currently, not sure if bug/feature).
+Messages can be voted up or down (or both currently, not sure if bug/feature!).
 This is useful for filtering away good or bad content.
+One upvote and one downvote per user per message.

 ### Special filters